amitsafi45/market_place_api/README.md

 **URL:** `POST /orders`
 **Method:** `POST`
 **Description:** Place an order for one or more products (only accessible to Buyers).
-**Query Parameters:** Requires the user to be logged in with role Buyer.
+**Authorization:** Requires the user to be logged in with role Buyer.
 Protected with Authentication and Authorization guards.

 #### Request Body